The Truth Will Set You Free

 Six times, we find the abbreviation “&c” (and so forth), a convention peculiar to the nineteenth century in the Book of Mormon – never used before, never used after.

 The words “alpha” and “omega” appear in 3 Nephi 9:18.
-These, of course, are the English spellings of the Greek words found in the Book of Revelations in the Bible.
+These are, of course, the English spellings of the Greek words found in the Book of Revelations in the Bible.

-Scores of passages in the Book of Mormon, either in part or whole, exact or paraphrased, have been taken directly from the King James version of the Bible.
+Scores of passages in the Book of Mormon, either in part or whole, verbatim or paraphrased, have been taken directly from the King James version of the Bible.
 Some researchers have estimated that as much as 4% can be traced to this English translation.

 And perhaps the most egregious error Smith made throughout the Book of Mormon was the use of the word “Christ.”
 He uses it as though it was the surname of the Lord Jesus.
-However, as any seminarian can tell you, the word “Christ” is the Anglicization of the Greek word Christos, meaning the anointed or chosen one (the equivalent of the Hebrew word Mashiach, or Messiah.)
+However, as any seminarian can tell you, the word “Christ” is the Anglicization of the Greek word ‘Christos,’ meaning the anointed or chosen one (the equivalent of the Hebrew word Mashiach, or Messiah.)